mercadopago/devsite-docs/guides/sdks/official/php.en.md

 1) Download [Composer](https://getcomposer.org/download/) if not already installed.

-2) Go to your project directory and run `composer require "mercadopago/dx-php"` on the command line.
+2) Go to your project directory and run `php composer.phar require "mercadopago/dx-php"` on the command line.

 3) This how your directory structure would look like.